 What’s Bush Heritage doing?

 By looking after the Nardoo Hills and J.C.
 Griffin reserves, Bush Heritage is safeguarding these precious orchids from extinction.
 We remove stock, manage feral herbivores and control weeds that smother and out-compete orchids.

 What’s more, we’re actively involved in some very careful orchid reintroductions (plantings) to augment the naturally occurring populations.
-This program is funded by the Victorian Government and delivered by Julie Radford of Amaryllis Environmental.
+This program was funded by the Victorian Government and delivered by ecologist Julie Radford.